The Facade Improvement Grant Application is closed

 Applicant provided sufficient and compelling information that demonstrates their ability to complete the project and submit paid invoices by the deadline of December 1, 2023.

 A score of five (5) will be awarded to projects in which the majority property ownership is held by a certified MBE/WBE/DBE/VBE/EDGE.

 Neighborhood Revitalization Strategy Area (NRSA)

 A score of five (5) will be awarded to projects located in a City designated NRSA.

 If the application is approved, the City will enter into a Facade Improvement Grant Agreement with the applicant to establish the terms and conditions in which eligible work can be reimbursed.
 In addition to the FIG Agreement, the applicant will be required to execute a restrictive covenant on the property, which will be recorded.
 The restrictive covenant prevents the property owner from selling the property without approval from the City of Toledo until December 31, 2025.

 All FIG Agreements must be signed by Friday, June 16, 2023 or the award will be forfeited and the next highest scoring application will be awarded funding.
 Any work performed prior to execution of the FIG Agreement is not eligible for reimbursement.

 Project Completion and Reimbursement

-To qualify for reimbursement, the project must be complete within twelve months of the effective date of the Facade Improvement Grant Agreement.
-When requesting reimbursement, the applicant must submit copies of all invoices, matching proof of payment by a cancelled check, and copies of permits and inspections.
+To qualify for reimbursement, the project must be complete with paid invoices submitted by Friday, December 1, 2023.
+When requesting reimbursement, the applicant must submit copies of all paid invoices, matching proof of payment by a cancelled check, copies of permits and inspections, and a photo of the building’s completed facade.
 The Department will review the information for accuracy and completeness and process the reimbursement payment, which will be disbursed by check.